emwap/stream-paper/paper.md

 version of `recurrence` which also has a cyclic buffer for the elements of the output stream.

-# Avoiding multiple loop variables
+# Avoiding Multiple Loop Variables

 The stream representation already presented allows for mutation which improves efficiency of the generated code